Tencent/TNN/doc/en/user/demo_en.md

    sh download_opencv.sh android
    ```

    PS: If the script cannot download the model due to network problems, please manually create the corresponding folder according to the information in the script and download it yourself.
+You can also download the models from AliYun Disk https://www.aliyundrive.com/s/MSmarP3zqrb

    PS for Huawei NPU :
    You need to download the DDK before run the demo.
 Refer to： [FAQ](../faq_en.md): Huawei NPU Compilation Prerequisite.